starcoinorg/starcoin/vm/transaction-builder-generator/README.md

 Supporting transaction builders in an additional programming language boils down to providing the following items:

-1. Code generation for Libra types (Rust library and tool),
+1. Code generation for Diem types (Rust library and tool),

 2. LCS runtime (library in target language),